-Athletic participation certificates are given to students in middle school and high school who participate in athletics.
 Athletic Awards are given for Most Improved Player and Most Valuable Player.
 The Coach's Award is given based on ability, leadership, and character.
+Occasionally, an additional award may be given at the discretion of the Athletic Director.

 4.10 TRANSPORTATION, PRACTICES, AND PUNCTUALITY